somythl/poweroutages/README.md

 ## NMAR Analysis

 The `YEAR`column is likely to be NMAR because the occurrence of an outage in a particular year is typically independent of other features within the dataset.
 Each outage event should have an associated year, and the missingness of a `YEAR` value would generally not be influenced by the outage's characteristics, but rather the way the data was reported and collected, such as certain companies not reporting data into a source.
-Therefore, the missingness in the `YEAR`n column would typically depend on the value of the data itself.
+Therefore, the missingness in the `YEAR` column would typically depend on the value of the data itself.
 Additional data that we could collect to determine if the missingness is MAR is collecting information on the documentation practices of power outages over the years, including any regulatory changes in reporting requirements or practices that might have occurred.
 With this, we could analyze if there is an association between a change in reporting practices, with the missingness of the year values, making it MAR.

 ## Missingness Dependency